-This is an elective credit course that provides additional strategies and skills for students who are working to improve their vocabulary, reading fluency comprehension.
+This is an elective credit course that provides additional strategies and skills for students who are working to improve their reading fluency vocabulary, comprehension.

 ACCELERATING READING 2 (1130A, 1130B), Grades 10-12, 1st & 2nd Sem., One-half Credit Per Sem.
 Prerequisite: